 Advanced course in preaching from the Old Testament, focusing on the discovery of texts for preaching and their use in sermon development.
 Course may consider the Old Testament as a whole or a smaller part such as the prophets or Psalms.
 May be taken as either a 2-hour or 3-hour course.

-Note: Recommended prerequisite of BIBL 6300,

 Note: Recommended prerequisite of BIBL 6300, BIBL 6331, BIBL 6332, BIBL 6311, BIBL 6312, or an undergraduate course in hermeneutics.